Top Ideas for Craft Fair Displays

 Vendor Booth Tips

-Never Sit At Your Booth Reading A Book If traffic is slow, it's very tempting to pick up your book or kindle.
-It will be a complete turn off for customers to see you as being bored.
-Better to have some sewing or project in your hands that woulf engage them in conversation
+If traffic is slow, it's very tempting to pick up your book or Kindle.
+It will be a complete turn-off for customers to see you as being bored.
+It's better to have some sewing or project in your hands that would engage them in conversation.

 Weatherproofing Your Booth